VoyagerToko/SIH-/README.md

 This is a Flask web application for analyzing stakeholder feedback on consultation documents.
 It uses NLP techniques to classify sentiment, summarize comments, and generate visualizations.

+> **Performance Optimized**: This application includes several optimizations for processing large comment datasets efficiently.
+See [PERFORMANCE.md](PERFORMANCE.md) for details.

 ## Features

 - Upload consultation documents (PDF) and stakeholder comments (CSV)